Latte Tags

 }

-Variables $a and $b without a default value automatically have a default value of null.
-The declared types are still informative and Latte does not check them.
+Variables $a and $b without a specified default value automatically have a default value of null.
+The declared types are currently informative, and Latte does not check them.

-Other than the declared variables are not passed into the template.
-This is a difference from the {default} tag.
+Variables other than those declared are not passed to the template.
+This differs from the {default} tag.

 {capture}